Xetalim/trapping_internal_tides/README.md

 # Trapping of Internal Tides in a Channel Model

-Two tutorials of the Utrecht University course NS-MO447M Waves in Geophysical Fluids will be devoted to recovering and extending the result published in the paper
+Three tutorials of the Utrecht University course NS-MO447M Waves in Geophysical Fluids will be devoted to recovering and extending the result published in the paper

 > Drijfhout, S., & Maas, L. R. M. (2007).
 Impact of Channel Geometry and Rotation on the Trapping of Internal Tides. *Journal of Physical Oceanography*, *37*(11), 2740–2763. https://doi.org/10.1175/2007JPO3586.1